 What are the hazards?
 Who might be harmed and how?
 What are you already doing?
 Do you need to do anything else to manage this risk?
 Action by whom?
 Action by when?
 Done groups reps Restricted access for emergency services Hirers, volunteers, contractors, other members of the public The entrance itself is wide and unrestricted - parking bays are well marked and away from the entrance.
 At large events such as wedding, funeral wakes, concerts, markets, etc., cones are set out (often as a requirement of Premises Licence) for c.5 metres each side of entrance.
-Risk assessment template for large events/concerts should be offered as a template for hirers running such events, e.g. weddings JG As required - Hirers, volunteers, contractors, other members of the public Plan of the premises is in the H&S folder in the kitchen (and the Committee Handbook) showing location of extinguishers, power supply/circuit breakers Location of hydrant is known to the current committee members.
+Risk assessment template for large events/concerts should be offered as a template for hirers running such events, e.g. weddings JG As required - Location of fire- fighting equipment, power supply cut- off and hydrant points unclear - could delay fire service response Hirers, volunteers, contractors, other members of the public Plan of the premises is in the H&S folder in the kitchen (and the Committee Handbook) showing location of extinguishers, power supply/circuit breakers Location of hydrant is known to the current committee members.
 [It is 150m north of the entrance, at the crossroads with the main road opposite the village pump,] The plan could be on more prominent display on the noticeboard and also next to the landline in the Meeting Room, so it could be readily available to the fire service on arrival.
 Location of hydrant points could be added to the plan, and communicated to hirers in the Hire Agreement.
 MS MS Done April 2024 when new hire charges published - o/2